This story was originally published on July 8, 2016.

 Technology to do this is improving.
 Jacob’s previous paper used satellite data with a resolution of 10 square kilometers.
 His current project is using Claire, which has a resolution of 50 square meters.
 Claire is scheduled to start sending methane readings back to Earth this fall.

-This story is part of our series Follow the Pipeline, which explores the health and environmental impacts of the region's expanding natural gas infrastructure.
 Photo (top): The 2015 leak at the Aliso Canyon natural gas storage facility near Los Angeles was a grim reminder of how devastating methane leaks can be.
 The Environmental Defense Fund estimates that the four-month leak will have the same 20-year climate impact as burning nearly a billion gallons of gasoline.
 Credit: Earthworks via Flickr